zhezheey/tf-faster-rcnn-rddc/README.md

 ### Submission

-Follow the steps below to reproduce the experimental results of my submission.
+Follow the steps below to reproduce the experimental results of our submission.

 1. Download [our pre-trained model on RDDC](https://drive.google.com/open?id=1eP-Ca2zD1coxQI3K30u4zbth77NBocrR) and place them inside the `$RDDC_ROOT/output/res152/voc_2007_trainval/default` directory.